220 W. Morehead Street

 The Reidsville Police Department provides a variety of services and programs to the local residential and business community, and to others who visit the city.

-The Reidsville Police Department is led by the Police Chief (currently vacant).
-The Command Staff consists of the following personnel: Major Ronnie Ellison; Patrol Division Commander, Captain Brian Oakley, Investigative Division; Captain Keith Hinnant, Support Services/ Community Policing Division.
+The Reidsville Police Department is led by the Police Chief Ray Gibson.
+The Command Staff consists of the following personnel: Major Ronnie Ellison, Patrol Division Commander; Captain Brian Oakley, Investigative Division; and Captain Keith Hinnant, Support Services/ Community Policing Division.
 The Chief of Police oversees all operations of the Administrative Division but is assisted by the Administrative Captain.

 Major Ronnie Ellison